-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Hearing aids or exams to fit hearing aids any condition • Covered only as described in the Medical Benefits Chart in Section 2.1 of this chapter under "Hearing services."
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions therapy are never covered as listed previously in this chart.
+Hearing aids or exams to fit hearing aids • Covered only as described in the Medical Benefits Chart in Section 2.1 of this chapter under "Hearing services."
 High dose chemotherapy and related services involving the removal and subsequent return of blood cells Covered only in accordance with Original Medicare coverage guidelines.
 Home-delivered meals Not covered under any condition Homemaker services include basic household assistance, including light housekeeping or light meal preparation Not covered under any condition Infertility services and supplies including but not limited to, invitro fertilization, gamete intrafallopian transfer (GIFT), zygotes intrafallopian transfer (ZIFT), preservation and storage of sperm, eggs, or embryos, menotrophins and drug therapies, costs related to donor sperm or surrogate parenting, micro-manipulation procedures, embryo transport, and non-medically necessary amniocentesis Covered only in accordance with Original Medicare coverage guidelines whether received on an inpatient or outpatient basis.
-Membership fees, retainer fees, or any other extra charges/fees for concierge medicine (sometimes called "concierge care," "boutique medicine," etc.) Not covered under any condition
+Intrauterine device Covered only in accordance with Original Medicare coverage guidelines.
+Coverage is only permitted to treat endometrial hyperplasia without atypia for members that are not reasonable surgical candidates or wish to preserve fertility.
+Membership fees, retainer fees, or any other extra charges/fees for concierge medicine Not covered under any condition